 Without a system in place to verify that a person has changed roles and therefore has new access requirements, it is likely to result in entitlements creep, which can then lead to toxic combinations.
 Modern Identity Governance & Administration (IGA) tools are designed to monitor access rights and ensure that the right users only have access to the right things.
 This particular control is often referred to as Separation of Duties (SoD) and acts to prevent fraud.

 As mentioned, SoD controls have both compliance ramifications and cybersecurity ones.
 To maintain SOX compliance and pass corresponding audits, as an example, organizations must prove to auditors that they have proper controls in place, where they are applied, and that the organization has proper visibility into who can do what (and why).
 For security purposes, if someone has accrued too many privileges, like a stock trader having access to see holdings of accounts for clients they manage, they can not only be easy targets for attackers, but also can cause damage themselves if motivated.
 It is clear that any types of access or privilege accruals need to be continuously checked for, with policies in place to remove toxic combinations.
 Enforcing that access rights are separated, like Mr. Jefferson imagined in the 1800s, should be a critical component of any organization’s Identity and Access Management programs.
-For more on how Omada can help organizations remain compliant and secure, check out our Solutions Page.
+For more on how Omada can help organizations remain compliant and secure, check out our Compliance Management page.